 The Little Dragon of Europe and Asia

 Originating in Asia, it made its entry into Europe during the Mongolian invasion.
 It is a woody, perennial shrub that grows to about 1.2 m (3 feet) in length.
-It is not a hairy plant, though it does adorne smooth and narrowly pointed leaves.
+It is not a hairy plant, though it does adorn smooth and narrowly pointed leaves.
 (Charles, D.J., 2013) (Obolskiy, D., et al., 2011).
-Tarragon grows best when planted in higher density (Nurzynska-Wierdak, R., & Zawislak, G., 2014) and as it dies in the winter and send out new shoots of growth in the spring it is best to have the plant replaced every three years so as to keep the oil produced potent (Pauwels, I., & Christoffels, G., 2006).
-Tarragon grows most effectively in soil that is fertile, well drained and on a patch of earth that is full of sunlight (USDA, 2001).
+It grows best when planted in higher density (Nurzynska-Wierdak, R., & Zawislak, G., 2014) and as it dies in the winter and sends out new shoots of growth in the spring it is best to have the plant replaced every three years so as to keep the oil produced potent (Pauwels, I., & Christoffels, G., 2006).
+It grows most effectively in soil that is fertile, well-drained and on a patch of earth that is full of sunlight (USDA, 2001).

-There are two main types of tarragon; French Tarragon and Russian Tarragon.
+There are two main types; French and Russian.
 They have mainly similar pharmacological properties.
-There are slight differences in taste, texture and appearance; French tarragon having slightly smaller leaves and being more delicate than Russian Tarragon for the pallet (Craig, W., J., 1997).
+There are slight differences in taste, texture, and appearance; French having slightly smaller leaves and being more delicate than Russian for the pallet (Craig, W., J., 1997).
 (NOTE: Though tarragon is a delicious and healthy herb/spice it is important to be careful if one is planting it in an area in which it does not traditionally grow as it is a weedy and invasive species and can cause detriment to the surrounding ecosystem.
 Grow it in a pot or within your home (USDA, 2001).

 Health Benefits and Properties

-Tarragon has been used therapeutically to treat ailments for centuries, from malaria, to liver diseases, to reducing bodily inflammation.
-Tarragon is best known of its essential oils/volatile oils, which has been shown to provide anticancer, antiinflammatory and antiseptic properties among many others (Obolskiy, D., et al., 2011) (Craig.W.J..
+Tarragon has been used therapeutically to treat ailments for centuries, from malaria to liver diseases, to reducing bodily inflammation.
+It is best known for its essential oils/volatile oils, which has been shown to provide anti-cancer, anti-inflammatory and antiseptic properties among many others (Obolskiy, D., et al., 2011) (Craig.W.J..
 1997) (Roy, H.J., (n.d)).

 Below is a representation of the nutritional proportions of dried tarragon.
-Fresh tarragon will heave higher proportions of nutrients and plant secondary compounds within in it, therefore make sure to always go with fresh tarragon when cooking or making tonics.
+The fresh herb will have higher proportions of nutrients and plant secondary compounds within it, therefore make sure to always go with fresh tarragon when cooking or making tonics.

-Concentrations of acetone, chloroform, menthonol and water from tarragon have shown to be advantageous against pathogenic microorganisms (Obolskiy, D., et al., 2011).
+Concentrations of acetone, chloroform, menthol and water from tarragon have shown to be advantageous against pathogenic microorganisms (Obolskiy, D., et al., 2011).

-Tarragon has also been shown to be effective in treatment and elimination of such parasites as; Leishmania, Schistosoma, Toxoplasma and Thypanosoma (Charles, D.J., 2013).
+It has also been shown to be effective in the treatment and elimination of such parasites as; Leishmania, Schistosoma, Toxoplasma and Trypanosoma (Charles, D.J., 2013).

-Tarragon has a strong antioxidant effect, reducing free radical damage and oxidation as well as reducing the buildup of both malondialdehyde (mutagen) and sialic acid (virus enhancing)(Roy., H.J., (n.d.)).
-Its high antioxidant count also makes it very beneficial at reducing inflammation within the body.
+Tarragon has a strong antioxidant effect, reducing free radical damage and oxidation as well as reducing the buildup of both malondialdehyde (mutagen) and sialic acid (virus enhancing)(Roy., H.J., n.d.).
+Its high antioxidant count also makes it very beneficial in reducing inflammation within the body.

-Russian tarragon has been shown to be incredibly beneficial at supporting and balancing out healthy glucose and insulin levels in the body which is a great benefit for diabetes (Roy., H.J., (n.d.)).
+This variety of tarragon has been shown to be incredibly beneficial at supporting and balancing out healthy glucose and insulin levels in the body which is a great benefit for diabetes (Roy., H.J., n.d.).

 Diabetics also have the worry of the onset of neuropathy which tarragon, to an extent can aid in its delaying and/or prevention.